 "We are aggressively moving forward on our (development) plan and will continue to refine requirements with customers," Feldmann said.

 The next steps for the 777X would include approval from Boeing's board for offering the plane to customers and launching it as a committed plane programme.
 The planes are expected to enter service at the end of the decade.

 However, at least one major Boeing customer, aircraft leasing company International Lease Finance, has urged the company not to rush into development of a new 777 model, saying the current 365-seat 777-300ER would work well into the next decade.

 The leasing company noted that Boeing in any case had its hands full resolving the crisis related to the grounding of its 787s.

-Boeing said on Friday that 787s could be airborne again within weeks using a new battery system that includes safeguards against overheating, a prediction that drew skepticism from some regulators and industry experts.
+Boeing said on Friday that 787s could be airborne again within weeks using a new battery system that includes safeguards against overheating, a prediction that drew scepticism from some regulators and industry experts.